Neomi Rao

 A good way to avoid potential date rape is to stay reasonable sober… If she drinks to the point where she can no longer choose, well, getting to that point was part of her choice.
 Neomi Rao, article “Shades of Grey” in the Yale Herald - October 14, 1994

 Neomi Rao is a Trump-appointed judge on the United States Court of Appeals for the D.C.
-Circuit where she has been described as a “rubber stamp for the Trump administration’s preferred outcomes.”
-Rao, who clerked for Clarence Thomas, is widely considered to be on the shortlist of potential U.S. Supreme Court nominees if Trump were re-elected.
-Before being nominated to the court, Rao was the administrator for the Office of Information and Regulatory Affairs (OIRA) in the Trump administration
+Circuit, where she has been described as a “rubber stamp for the Trump administration’s preferred outcomes.”
+Rao, who clerked for Clarence Thomas, is widely considered to be on the shortlist of potential Trump U.S. Supreme Court nominees.
+Before being nominated to the D.C.
+Circuit, Rao was the administrator for the Office of Information and Regulatory Affairs (OIRA) in the Trump administration

 As described in the Balls and Strikes series titled “The Worst Trump Judge in America,” Rao routinely sought to protect the Trump administration in disputes with Congress: “What sets her apart, even from other Trump judges, is her dogged, relentless defense of the man who appointed her to the bench, no matter how sizeable the legal obstacles he’s faced… In 2019 and 2020, the D.C.
 Circuit heard a series of cases in which it ultimately allowed Congress to obtain information from Trump’s businesses, and from a grand jury that had been investigating him for potential crimes.
 Rao dissented three separate times.
 Twice, she argued that Congress could not investigate a president’s potentially criminal conduct outside of the impeachment process.
 Her opinions would have allowed any president to refuse to answer a congressional request about any matter if the president could argue that it could incriminate him.
 Those cases, of course, are precisely where Congress really should get that information—if it couldn’t, it would be even harder for Congress to decide when it needs to decide to impeach the president in the first place.”

-Before joining the Trump administration, Rao taught at George Mason Law School (later renamed to the Antonin Scalia School of Law after Leo-benefactor Barre Seid and Charles Koch donated $30 million to the school), from 2006 to 2017.
-She helped launch the GMU Center for the Study of the Administrative State in 2015 (now called the C. Boyden Gray Center, named for the long-time Leo and Charles Koch and tobacco heir).
-According to emails from 2017, the Dean at George Mason wrote to Gray that he hoped to lure Rao back from the Trump administration with a $1.5 million endowed professorship: “This chair would help me to entice Neomi to return home to Scalia Law after she dismantles the administrative state while serving at OIRA.”
+Before joining the Trump administration, Rao taught at George Mason Law School (later renamed to the Antonin Scalia School of Law after Barre Seid and Charles Koch donated $30 million to the school), from 2006 to 2017.
+She helped launch the GMU Center for the Study of the Administrative State in 2015 (now called the C. Boyden Gray Center, named for the tobacco heir).
+In emails from 2017, the Dean at George Mason wrote to Gray that he hoped to lure Rao back from the Trump administration with a $1.5 million endowed professorship: “This chair would help me to entice Neomi to return home to Scalia Law after she dismantles the administrative state while serving at OIRA.”

 During her 2019 nomination to the vacancy on the D.C.
 Circuit caused by Brett Kavanaugh’s controversial confirmation to the U.S. Supreme Court, articles Rao wrote for the Yale Herald came to light, including one she wrote that blaming women who are survivors of dates who rape them.
 She wrote that “unless someone made her drinks undetectably strong or forced them down her throat, a woman, like a man, decides when and how much to drink.
 And if she drinks to the point where she can no longer choose, well, getting to that point was part of her choice.”

 Rao has long-standing ties to the right-wing political ecosystem affiliated with and funded by Charles Koch and Leonard Leo.
-Since 1996, she has been a member of the Federalist Society, which Leonard Leo worked for back then and now co-chairs.
-In 2006, after Judge Samuel Alito was nominated to the U.S. Supreme Court, Rao was on his “murder board” preparing for the hearings along with Leo.
+Since 1996, she has been a member of the Federalist Society, which Leo now co-chairs.
+In 2006, after Judge Samuel Alito was nominated to the U.S. Supreme Court, Rao was on his “murder board” to prepare him for the hearings.
 Her nomination to the D.C.
 Circuit was controversial, but she was confirmed to the bench after her nomination was backed up by a six-figure ad campaign from Leo’s Judicial Crisis Network and a digital and grassroots campaign by Koch’s Americans for Prosperity.
-She was also championed by a host of far-right groups, including many members of the Project 2025 Advisory Board, like the Heritage Foundation and far-right Independent Women’s Forum.
+She was also championed by a host of far-right groups, including many members of the Project 2025 Advisory Board, the Heritage Foundation, and the Independent Women’s Forum.